luongtsu/Swift-UITest-Cheat-Sheet/Chear-Sheet.md

 - Testing if an element exists (even if the element is off the screen) `XCTAssert(app.staticTexts["Welcome"].exists)`

-- Check if a view is on the screen
+- Checking if a view is on the screen
 `let window = app.windows.element(boundBy: 0)
 let btnShowMore = app.buttons["Show more"]
 XCTAssert(CGRectContainsRect(window.frame, btnShowMore.frame))`